GoldStarAlexis/hyprlandDotFiles/README.md

 I don't actually think the `fish` really works or matters, because I still have to use `/.config/fish/` but I'm afraid to remove it because it will break my symlinks lol.

 Feel free to change it, but please don't take it and claim it as yours.
 It took a lot of time to make :)

+# OPTIONAL:
+I included a special WoFi Dotfile selector that allows you to open a selection WoFi menu to choose dotfiles to edit.
+If you want to use it, please place it in:
+`~/.local/bin/`
+This will let it work via the `SUPER+P` command :)